cpage-pivotal/cf-mcp-client/README.md

 If you are bound to a vector database and an embedding model, then your chat memory will persist across application restarts and scaling.

 1. Follow the instructions above in [Binding to Vector Databases](#binding-to-vector-databases)

 ![Binding to Memory](images/cf-memory.png)

+## Disclaimer
+This repository is an unofficial project provided “as is.”
+It is not supported or endorsed by any organization, and no warranty or guarantee of functionality is provided.
+Use at your own discretion.